Our Quick Guide Takes the Stress out of this Important Parental Responsibility

 - The child might be too small all together to fit in the seat with the belt attached.

 Yes!
 Car seats address the issues above so that the seat belt can do its job.
-When used properly, it can reduce the risk for death for infants by 71%, for toddlers by 54% and for children ages 4-8 by 45%.
-Despite how important these seats are at saving your child’s life in the even of a crash, it is said that up to 80% of them are improperly installed.
+When used properly, a car seat can reduce the risk for death for infants by 71%, for toddlers by 54% and for children ages 4-8 by 45%.
+Despite how important these seats are at saving your child’s life in the even of a crash, some people do not use them, and it has been estimated that up to 80% of them could be improperly installed.

 How do I install it properly?